vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Like the aspirant, we should leave this provocative, foolish phase in the dis cipline behind us and move on towards the final goal.
 The next step in the career of the practitioner is to retreat into solitude, which ends in his move to the cremation ground.
 By chosing this, for ordinary Hindus most pollutive and horrifying place, as his last residence on earth (while still alive), the accom plished Pāśupata saint proves his complete detachment from all earthly things.
 Like God Himself, he has transcended the relative world of opposites, of pure and impure, of good and evil, and as a monad, steeped in meditation, he awaits the moment that God’s grace will fall upon him and his suffering comes to an end.
 This signals in the completion of the practice of imitatioṇWith this, at the moment of death, the saint becomes god.

-The Pāśupatas¯utras finish when the divine speaker, that is Siva the author ´ of the S¯utras, instructs the practitioner in the penultimate stage to meditate on Him by repeating the following prayer:
+The Pāśupatasūtras finish when the divine speaker, that is Siva the author ´ of the Sūtras, instructs the practitioner in the penultimate stage to meditate on Him by repeating the following prayer:

 The Lord of all knowledge/ spells, the Master of all beings/ spirits;